sowhatdoido/cykol/readme.md

 ### Limitations
 Due to time restraints and decisions made during the planning process, there are some limitations to what this carousel can do.
 I'm documenting the ones I can think of here so that I can work on it in the future.
 - `onAnimation` technically calls as the animation starts as we don't track the animation duration in javascript.
 If we add an event listener we can break this callback into `beforeAnimation`, `duringAnimation`, and `afterAnimation` calls, which would be more useful with slower animation times.
+- Swipe functionality could probably be handled better by a third party script.
+I custom wrote mine because the specifications said only to use jQuery for DOM manipulation and jQuery doesn't support swipe events unless you package jQuery UI.
+Works well enough though!